nbaetge/naames_multiday/rmd/Depth_Profiles.md

 # Intro

-Here, we plot the profiles from the two multiday NAAMES stations, N2S4 and N3S8.
+Here, we plot the profiles from the two multiday NAAMES stations, N2S4.

 ``` r
 library(tidyverse)